Request an apprenticeship certificate - For an Apprenticeship Standard

-You can request a certificate once an apprentice has completed their end-point assessment.
-The apprentice must give you permission to apply for a certificate on their behalf.
+End-point assessment organisations can request a certificate once an apprentice has completed their end-point assessment.
+The apprentice must give permission for their EPAO to apply for a certificate on their behalf.

 Delivery